open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/annotations.md

 ## Creating spans around methods with `@WithSpan`

-To create a span corresponding to one of your method,annotate the method with `@WithSpan`.
+To create a span corresponding to one of your method, annotate the method with `@WithSpan`.

 ```java